liukang18/biabl/docs/MIOS.rst

 Template
 --------

-Copy images for template construction
+Copy images for template construction:: bash
-:: bash

    mkdir -p ~/templates/MIOS
    for i in $(ls ~/compute/images/MIOS/); do